QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

 Exploring Type Trees
 ==================================================

-The connection between datastructures and the algorithms which operate on them is handled the through the type system
+The connection between data-structures and the algorithms which operate on them is handled the through the type system

-In this sense, a concrete type (i.e. ``Float64`` or ``Array{Float64, 2}``) is the sort of datastructure we have in mind, while the abstract types we have seen before (e.g. ``Number`` and ``AbstractArray``) provide the mapping a particular set of data structures to a particular algorithm
+Concrete types (i.e. ``Float64`` or ``Array{Float64, 2}``) is the data-structure we have in mind for working with algorithms, and the  abstract types we have seen before (e.g. ``Number`` and ``AbstractArray``) provide the mapping a particular set of data structures to a particular algorithm

 At the root of all types is ``Any``